54 Rock Road, Long Valley, NJ 07853

 - Non-rechargeable alkaline batteries – throw in your regular trash

-- Rechargeable batteries – accepted at Target, Verizon Wireless Stores, and the Mount Olive Hazardous Waste in Mount Olive.
+- Rechargeable batteries – accepted at Target, Verizon Wireless Stores, and the Mount Olive Hazardous Waste in Flanders, by appointment only.
 973-829-8006

 - Other batteries (button cell batteries) should be taken to Household Hazardous Waste in Mount Olive.
 973-829-8006